elsieMeng0424/MyFirstGit/readme.txt

 		      2.after add:
-		        return to the first version after add. git checkout -- filename: restore the file after deleted in the workspace.
+		        return to the first version after add. git checkout -- filename: restore the file after deleted in the workspace. git push origin main: submit the newest main to Github.